i-like-chip/i-like-chip.github.io/posts/hello.md

-## Welcome to 'i like chip', a blog about design for digital art and 3D printing.
+## Welcome to 'i like chip', a blog about design for digital art, products, trinkets, 3D printing and more!

-This is my personal portfolio where I document my journey learning Blender, and my exploration of 3D printing.
-You'll find a mix of projects which showcase the creative process and technical steps as I build my skills, along with completed designs that I've brought to life through 3D printing.
+I'm always making something, so I made this website to showcase some things I've made.

-I have a back log of projects to post about as I'm currently designing a HUGE Voron 2.4 with 600x600x300mm build volume!
+If you came looking for music it's over there >>>>

 ### Highlights